-300 feet beneath the surface of Kent, just outside Sandwich, lies the ultimate in data security - The Bunker.
+Take to the Bunker300 feet beneath the surface of Kent, just outside Sandwich, lies the ultimate in data security - The Bunker.
 It is a 60,000 square feet refuge built for the RAF during the Cold War to protect its occupants against nuclear blasts, terrorist attacks and biological warfare.
+Now it has been bought by ALD, a web hosting company, and its twelve-foot thick steel doors protect the digital assets of the corporate world.
+You may not need a nuclear bunker to protect your data but leaving it vulnerable to flooding, theft, hacking, vandalism or hardware failure could be a costly mistake.
+Consider the RisksAsk yourself: • |

 How long could your business function if you lost all your accounts information, sales records, personnel data, contracts or email?